tpokorra/Hostsharing-Ansible-Kanboard/README.md

 All needed parameters can be set in the inventory file now.
 Change xyz00 to the name of your package admin.
 Set the name of a domain, a new user and a password.
 We can edit the inventory file with:

     $ cp inventory-sample.yml inventory.yml
-    $ vim my.inventory.yml
+    $ vim inventory.yml

 The option -i can be used to read this inventory file instead of the /etc/ansible/hosts file.
-If we want to login with an SSH-Key instead of an SSH-Password, we have to remove the -k option from the following string.
-The -K is needed to prompt us once for the sudo password of the new user.
+We want to login with an SSH-Key.
 We run:

-    $ ansible-playbook -i inventory.yml playbook-kanboard.yml -k -K
+    $ ansible-playbook -i inventory.yml playbook-kanboard.yml

 Now we can reach our site via: